gsoules/AvantRelationships/README.md

 4. Activate the plugin from the Admin → Settings → Plugins page.
 5. Configure the plugin or accept the defaults.

+The installer creates one relationship type (depicts / depicted by) and one rule (Image) to get you started.

 ## Uninstalling
 You can uninstall AvantRelationships in the usual way; however, by default, the uninstaller will not remove the database tables that store relationship information.
 This is to protect against accidental deletion of important data.
 To remove the tables, you must check the *Delete Tables* option on the Configure Plugin page, save the change, and then proceed with uninstalling the plugin.